Which singers are through to the next round on The Voice UK?

 With each coach having a total of ten spots to fill on their teams, these are the running totals for how many acts they’ve so far accumulated – and how many places they still have left:

-- Team Olly: Eight spots taken – two spaces left to fill
+- Team Olly: Nine spots taken – one space left to fill

-- Team JHud: Six spots taken – four spaces left to fill
+- Team JHud: Eight spots taken – two spaces left to fill

-- Team Tom: Eight spots taken – two spaces left to fill
+- Team Tom: Nine spots taken – one space left to fill

-- Team Will: Eight spots taken – two spaces left to fill
+- Team Will: Nine spots taken – one space left to fill

 Here’s everything that’s happened so far in The Voice UK’s Blind Auditions.